Event to Support the Adoptee Citizenship Act 2021

 Friday, July 9, 2021

-The Hon.
-Park, Kyung Jae, who is the Consulate General of the Republic of Korea in Los Angeles, invited around 50 adoptees and families to his residence to support the Adoptee Citizenship Act of 2021.
-To reduce the dangers of COVID-19 risks, the consulate office limited to just 50 people in attendance.
+On Friday, July 8, 2022, The Hon.
+Kim Youngwan, who is the Consulate General of the Republic of Korea in Los Angeles, invited around 130 people consisting of adult adoptees and MPAK families, and the leaders of the Korean-American community to his residence to support the Adoptee Citizenship Campaign.

-Adoptee Citizenship Act of 2021 is Not just for Korean Adoptees, but for the adoptees from all over the world that have legally been adopted into the US.
+Adoptee Citizenship Campaign is Not just for Korean Adoptees, but for the adoptees from all over the world that have legally been adopted into the US.

 Resources & Information: